 The vampire Angelus, now known as Angel, has a human soul, but committed terrible crimes in the past.
 Seeking forgiveness and trying to redeem himself, he moves from Sunnydale (and a relationship with Buffy Summers, of "Buffy the Vampire Slayer") to Los Angeles, where he helps the downtrodden by thwarting the supernatural creatures that prey on them.
 Written by

-Vincent Kartheiser has said on interviews that the character of Connor lost its thrill for him very early on, arguing that his conflicts were not well explored and that after a while most of his scenes felt repetitive.
+Vincent Kartheiser has said in interviews, that the character of Connor lost its thrill for him very early on, arguing that his conflicts were not well explored, and that after a while, most of his scenes felt repetitive.
 See more »

 See more »

 During the first seconds of the opening credits, the red rim of a chalice in the background forms the shape of a halo over the name ANGEL.
 See more »

 I usually prefer "Angel" over "Buffy" - darker, complex characters; a minimum of quirky Scooby-speak; and it's more violent, definitely more violent.

 David Boreanaz carries the show well.
 His character is more interesting when he's darker.
 Unfortunately, he wouldn't have a supporting cast if he remained that way.
 Charisma Carpenter, who played a relatively two-dimensional character for 3 years on "Buffy", really comes into her own on this show, adding depth to Cordelia and proving that she can act rings around Sarah Michelle Gellar.
 Alexis Denisof has done a good job of making me forget that Wesley was an uptight, stiff-upper-lip comedic relief in the previous series, and turned him into a more likeable, stronger character - almost a younger version of Giles.
 Recently, the writers have been ignoring Gunn in favor of regular guest stars Lindsey and Darla.
 Now maybe that particular story arc is over, they'll give J August Richards more to do.